UPDATED BY FRANZISKA SPRITZLER, RD, CDE on May 7, 2024

 Is There Sugar In This?
 Are There Hidden Sugars:

-Sugar comes in many forms and names:
+Sugar comes in many forms and has many names:

 In conclusion, like many things in life, it’s not always black and white or yes and no. You need to look at the whole picture and most importantly YOUR whole picture.